Göring's Green Folder: Hunger Plan

-Initially, the German military leadership believed that during the war, it would not be necessary to rebuild the Soviet Union's industry or to use its natural wealth, and that a policy of seizing only finished products and raw materials in warehouses would be sufficient.
+Initially, the German military leadership believed that, during the war, it would not be necessary to rebuild the Soviet Union's industry or to use its natural wealth, and that a policy of seizing only finished products and raw materials in warehouses would be sufficient.

 Subsequently, they made an accounting of industry and mines to ensure their safety and to establish civil administration of captured territories.
-When the expected rapid end of the war did not materialize and Germany had suffered great losses in manpower, equipment and weapons, the existing stocks began to be depleted quickly.
-The German leadership urgently started to develop a plan for the economic use of the occupied territories, during the war itself.
-Thus German leadership had to abandon the implementation of the plan Oldenburg, recognizing its unsuitability.
+When the expected rapid end of the war did not materialize and Germany suffered great losses in manpower, equipment and weapons, the existing stocks began to be depleted quickly.
+The German leadership urgently started to develop a plan for the economic use of the occupied territories during the war itself.
+Thus, the German leadership was forced to abandon the implementation of the plan Oldenburg, recognizing its unsuitability.

 After the war ended, the activities of Staff Oldenburg were the subject of consideration and condemnation at the Nuremberg Tribunal.